 An iconic introduction to the Tower of London

-Tours begin near the main entrance to the Tower of London and last one hour.
-In poor weather conditions, tours may be adapted or cancelled.
+Tours begin near the main entrance to the Tower of London.

 Included in palace admission (members go free)

 Our famous Yeoman Warder tours are the perfect way to begin your visit to the Tower of London.

 Yeoman Warders, also known as ‘Beefeaters’, will share key stories from 1,000 years of history.
 Be entertained by tales of intrigue, imprisonment, execution, torture and much more…

 Learn about the Tower’s iconic history as a fortress, palace and prison.
 Discover how William the Conqueror built the White Tower and hear tales of the prisoners who entered through Traitors' Gate.

 Tours may be adapted or cancelled in poor weather conditions or to accommodate large crowds.

 Daily in July, starting at 11:00 and 13:30